 Humanitarian Advisory Group has established a long-term partnership with the Pujiono Centre, and all aspects of the Blueprint research design, methodology and outputs have been co-created through this partnership.

 The first phase of the research mapped the humanitarian system in Indonesia and local priorities for reform.
-We held 3 stakeholder workshops in Jakarta, attended by representatives across the local, national and international humanitarian system, using a systems thinking methodology.
+We held 3 stakeholder workshops in Jakarta, attended by representatives across the local, national and international humanitarian system.
+Participants utilised a systems thinking methodology to identify the largest challenges and opportunities within the system.

 This process identified 4 key priority areas for change in Indonesia: